 There’s a good chance that by the time mid-2023 comes around, we’ll still be dealing with rising costs globally.
 We could see the WF-1000XM5 priced at more than $280, likely above $300.
 Only time will tell.

 Sony WF-1000XM5 series: What we want to see

 It’s true that the WF-1000XM4 mark a milestone in Sony’s development of high-quality earbuds.
-They’re an impressive piece of kit that offers a genuine alternative to Apple’s AirPods Pro.
-Whilst that is no easy feat, there’s always room for a little bit of improvement.
-Here are some of the things on our wishlist we hope Sony will adopt in 2023.
+They’re an impressive piece of kit and stand as a genuine alternative to Apple’s AirPods Pro.
+While that is no easy feat, there’s always room for a little bit of improvement.
+Here are some things we hope Sony will adopt in 2023.

 A pair of extra-small ear tips

 The inclusion of extra-small ear tips for buds, like Apple’s AirPods Pro, makes a lot of sense.
 Unfortunately, Sony’s WF-1000XM4 earbuds lucked out against their main competitor there.

 Aside from the discomfort of forcing a large ear tip into a small ear canal, you also miss out on forming a perfect seal.
 As mentioned earlier, that was one of the areas where Sony’s XM4 excelled, thanks to the fit test in its Headphones Connect app.
 It can only be considered a missed opportunity for Sony not to accommodate people with smaller ears.
 Hopefully, with the anticipated release of the WF-1000XM5 earbuds, this will be something Sony will include this time around.